This magazine takes you directly into the future!

 Democratization and Self-Service:

-With technology becoming more and more ingrained in organizations, the frontline workers have become are more tech-savvy than ever.
+With technology becoming more and more ingrained in organizations, frontline workers have become more tech-savvy than ever.
 But there just aren’t enough database experts to handle the tasks to govern and clean the data.

 Companies can leverage an AI-assisted self-service tool to derive insights on the scale of modern businesses where and when they need them with an easy-to-understand interface.